jeremyong/spool/README.md

 ```

 It's not everyday you see a lot of triple pointer arrays, but seeing this should give you a decent idea of some of the "magic."
+Another important piece of magic is that the Cmake integration injects a compiler definition called `SPOOL_ID` which is guaranteed
+to be unique for each translation unit.
+This is generated at configuration time.

 As I have time available, I may publish a blog post detailing the various techniques in the library in the future.